By Richard Hemming, Director of global customer success for GreenRoad

 Anthony just booked a last-minute flight to New York City after his CEO expressed concerns about the amount the New York warehouse is spending on delivery vehicle repairs.
 He hasn’t had any time to prep for the big meeting or find a place to stay, and barely even has time to stop at his house to pack a bag before heading to the airport.

 Before leaving work on Thursday, Anthony downloads all of the reports he needs from GreenRoad Central regarding the NY warehouse.
 He is able to make custom reports for the branch he is about to meet with, including analytics on individual driver safety scores, fuel consumption and optimization, vehicle health and repair reports and route info.
 He is quickly able to decipher that the company trucks most often needing repairs are linked to seven drivers with the highest and riskiest driving scores.
-Overall, he is able to see that more than half of the branch’s drivers have unsatisfactory scores, and because of this, they are consuming more fuel than other branches with a similar number of vehicles, drivers, and distances traveled.
+Overall, he can determine that more than half of the branch’s drivers have unsatisfactory scores, and because of this, they are consuming more fuel than other branches with a similar number of vehicles, drivers, and distances traveled.

 He works to further prep for tomorrow’s meeting while he waits.
 He makes a custom report in GreenRoad Central of risky drivers to discuss with the NY warehouse manager, as well as fuel and vehicle health reports from over the last year to denote concerns.
 He also uses his company credit card to order three Amazon e-gift cards that he can forward on to employees of the NY branch who have low driver safety scores to award them for their attentiveness.